-Golden Spike is a body of work that explores Railroad Colonialism.
-2019 was the 150 year anniversary of the completion of the Transcontinental Railroad.
-Golden Spike acknowledges the contributions of the Chinese immigrant workers that built the Central Pacific line out west.
-Also recognized is the pattern of Railroad Colonialism that pushed Native Americans from their land, stole natural resources, and utilized an empire-building strategy of domination.
-Sacramento my home town, is the western starting place of the Central Pacific Railroad heading east.
+Golden Spike is a body of work that explores railroad colonialism.
+2019 was the 150-year anniversary of the completion of the Transcontinental Railroad.
+Golden Spike acknowledges the contributions of the Chinese immigrant workers who built the Central Pacific line out west.
+Also recognized is the pattern of railroad colonialism that pushed Native Americans from their land, stole natural resources, and utilized an empire-building strategy of domination.
+My home town of Sacramento, California is the western starting place of the Central Pacific Railroad heading east.
 Sacramento remains home to a large Chinese-American Community.
-13 years after the completion of the Transcontinental Railroad Congress passed the Chinese Exclusion Act of 1882.
+Thirteen years after the completion of the Transcontinental Railroad, Congress passed the Chinese Exclusion Act of 1882.